The Virginia Education Foundation's mission is

 Public Schools

-Updated 8/21/2024: VEF has donated a total of 95,869 new, quality books
+a total of 106,026 new, quality books

-valued at $1,553,707 to the Danville Public School System.
+valued at $1,736,339 to the Danville

-VEF's books have primarily been for students in their Pre-K
+VEF's books have primarily been for

-programs, elementary schools,and middle schools with some
+middle schools with some

 books for their high school students.
-VEF's books have helped

 ____________________________________________

-Lynchburg City Public Schools Original 2021 description: VHF
+City Public Schools

-has recently donated about 24,000 new, quality books (retail
+has donated 92,552 new, quality

-value over $340,000) to the Lynchburg City Public Schools for
+Lynchburg City Public Schools primarily for

-their elementary and middle school students.
+their pre-K, elementary school, and middle

-their pre-K, elementary school, and middle school students with a few books for their high school students.
+school students with a few books for their high

 ____________________________________________